MOBILE USERS:

 Screens third.

-I design holistically and resist the urge to deliver screens without out first understanding the broader product system.
+I design holistically and resist the urge to deliver screens without first understanding the broader product system.

 I use models of varying levels of detail to identify and resolve product issues before working on screens and icons.